aws/karpenter-provider-aws/website/content/en/preview/concepts/node-templates.md

 </powershell>
 ```

-{{% alert title="Note" color="primary" %}}
+{{% alert title="Windows Support Notice" color="warning" %}}
 Currently, Karpenter does not specify `-ServiceCIDR` to [EKS Windows AMI Bootstrap script](https://docs.aws.amazon.com/eks/latest/userguide/eks-optimized-windows-ami.html#bootstrap-script-configuration-parameters).
 Windows worker nodes will use `172.20.0.0/16` or `10.100.0.0/16` for Kubernetes service IP address ranges based on the IP address of the primary interface.
 The effective ServiceCIDR can be verified at `$env:ProgramData\Amazon\EKS\cni\config\vpc-bridge.conf` on the worker node.

-If the effective ServiceCIDR is incorrect for your windows worker nodes, you can add below userData as workaround.
+Before [Karpenter ServiceCIDR support](https://github.com/aws/karpenter/issues/4088) is added, if the effective ServiceCIDR is incorrect for your windows worker nodes, you can add below userData as workaround.

 ```yaml
 spec: